My name is Sarah Glover and I am the founder of Born to be Beautiful

 The house mothers who looked after the rescued girls were teaching them all they knew; not only how to care for themselves but how to cook and clean.
 They had made some candles and embroidered flowers on fabric.
 All the while I was thinking , “Can I sell those candles in London?”.
 But then I realised I could not as they were unsellable.
 Wondering if there was any way I could help, I realised that if I only had a pot of nail varnish and a nail file I could teach these girls a skill.
 Once trained, each girl could take these simple pieces of equipment wherever she went and make a bit of money.

 Life on the streets for the young women, was busy, noisy, fuelled with adrenaline, fear and the unknown.
-The only skill the girls had learnt so far in their young lives was how to have sex and get paid for it.
+The only skill the girls have learned so far is how to fend for themselves on the street and sometimes that comes with terrible consequences.
 And unless we laid another skill over that one, unless we gave them a choice of something they could do to feed themselves, when they and their families were hungry and needed to eat, that is what they would default to.
 If they got sick, pregnant or were any trouble the pimps threw them out onto the street.
 They cared nothing for them.
 One day these girls would have to fend for themselves.

 Quietly keeping this idea in my heart and thinking it over, I shared my thoughts with a close girlfriend.
 The very next morning, while resting in the hotel, in the distance I heard running up the stairs and my name being called, Sarah, Sarah.
 My friend rushed into our room, flinging the door back so hard on its hinges it crashed against the wall…. as I sat up the words came tumbling out ….Sarah, they need beauty therapists, they need beauty therapists!!
 As she calmed down and got the story out, she told me that whilst talking to the leaders of Vision Rescue, the charity we were visiting, they had said they wanted beauty therapists to train the girls so they could get work.
 I was staggered.
 This was exactly the same as my dream.